schwiftyeth/Taiko/README.md

   You can get a Sepolia L1 endpoint from a few places, Alchemy and Infura are two popular RPC providers.
 Make sure you select the RPC as Sepolia testnet, and not Ethereum mainnet.

-6. Enable your node as a prover (optional if you want to run a prover.
-I didn't do this step)
+6. Enable your node as a prover (optional if you want to run a prover.)

 - See [enable a prover](https://taiko.xyz/docs/guides/enable-a-prover) for more information.